Skip to contents

 Details

 By default, birdie() uses an expectation-maximization (EM) routine to find the maximum a posteriori (MAP) estimate for the specified model.
 Asymptotic variance-covariance matrices for the MAP estimate are available for the Categorical-Dirichlet and Normal linear models via bootstrapping.
-Full Bayesian inference is suppored via Gibbs sampling for the Categorical-Dirichlet and Normal linear models as well.
+Full Bayesian inference is supported via Gibbs sampling for the Categorical-Dirichlet and Normal linear models as well.

 Whatever model or method is used, a finite-population estimate of the outcome-given-race distribution for the entire observed sample is always calculated and stored as $est in the returned object, which can be accessed with coef.birdie() as well.